How to upgrade clients for Windows computers in System Center Configuration Manager

 If you are interested in upgrading the client using a client installation methods, learn more about using those methods in How to deploy clients to Windows computers in System Center Configuration Manager.

-Beginning in version 1610, you can exclude clients from being upgraded by specifying an exclusion group.
+You can exclude clients from being upgraded by specifying an exclusion group.
 For more information, see How to exclude upgrading clients for Windows computers.
+Excluded clients still download and run CCMSETUP, but won't upgrade.

 If you are upgrading your server infrastructure from a previous version of Configuration Manager (such as Configuration Manager 2007 or System Center 2012 Configuration Manager), we recommend that you complete the server upgrades including installing all current branch updates, before upgrading the Configuration Manager clients.
 The latest current branch update contains the latest version of the client, so it's best to do client upgrades after you have installed all of the Configuration Manager updates you want to use.